webplatform/docs/css/properties/padding-bottom/index.md

 |Description=Specifies a positive fixed distance.
 See [[css/data_types/length|length]] for details.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=A percentage with respect to the height of the containing block.
+|Description=Calculated using the dimensions of the containing block or element.
 }}
 }}
 {{Examples_Section